NEO-Research-Group/docker-101/README.md

   * Permite el escalado sencillo de servicios Web
 * Desventajas:
   * Requisitos de CPU y almacenamiento
-  * Slight increase in runtime of the app (specially if it is not using the same kernel)
+  * Ligero aumento del tiempo de ejecución de la aplicación (especialmente si no puede usando el mismo kernel)
-  * Learning curve: not appropriate for small apps if your development environment is alread configured
+  * Curva de aprendizaje: no es apropiadopara aplicaciones pequeñas not appropriate for small apps if your development environment is alread configured
   * All UI must be through command line or Web (no desktop UI).

 * *Image*: An image is a *container template*.
 There can be many running containers based on the same image.
 The relationship between container and image is the same as process and program (or object and class).